erachain/sdk-js/README.md

 ```

-### Genereta raw of person, parse raw and register person
+### Generate raw of person, parse raw and register person

 ```javascript